Rebecca Quinn, MSW, LMSW - Bio Sketch

 Rebecca Quinn is a program director for the Center for Rural Health at the University of North Dakota (UND) School of Medicine & Health Sciences in Grand Forks.

-Rebecca manages the Behavioral Health Workforce Development project, the North Dakota State Opioid Response Evaluation, the North Dakota Brain Injury Network, and the State Epidemiological Outcomes Workgroup project.
+Rebecca manages the Behavioral Health Workforce Development project, the Evaluation of the North Dakota State Opioid Response Grant, the North Dakota Brain Injury Network, and the State Epidemiological Outcomes Workgroup project.

 Rebecca's past experience includes working in various settings, primarily in the healthcare field.
 She served as an adjunct professor in the Social Work department at UND where she taught courses on gerontology and substance abuse.
 Rebecca is a licensed social worker and obtained her master of social work degree from the University of Texas at Arlington in May 2000 and her bachelor of arts degree from Texas A & M in 1997.